Doris L. Thompson

 Doris Mary Long (July 15, 1905 – May 18, 1989) was an American politician.
-A member of the Democratic Party and the Republican Party, she served in the New Hampshire House of Representatives from 1961 to 1978.
+A member of the Republican Party, she served in the New Hampshire House of Representatives from 1961 to 1978.

 Life and career

 Thompson was born in Lowell, Massachusetts, the daughter of Dennis Long and Mary Alice Gorman.
 She attended and graduated from St. Elizabeth Preparatory School.
 After graduating, she attended Simmons College, graduating in 1927.

 Thompson served in the New Hampshire House of Representatives from 1961 to 1978.

 Death

 Thompson died on May 18, 1989, at her home in Tilton, New Hampshire, at the age of 83.